cta-observatory/iact-estimator/README.md

 ## Usage

-You can use the package using the available command line entry points,
+You can use the package using the available command line entry points.

+Assuming you are working from a directory called `project`

-1. get the default configuration file with `iact-estimator-cfg`
+1. get the default configuration file with `iact-estimator config`
-2. launch the estimation with `iact-estimator`
+2. launch the estimation with `iact-estimator run --config config.yml --source-name "Crab Nebula"`

+> [!NOTE]
+> Currently the source name must be a valid identifier from the SIMBAD, NED or VizieR databases.

 For more details use the `-h` option to show the help menu.